hozmaster/dyndnsgd/dns/TASKLIST.md

         - [ ] Key functionality :
           - [x] Must have required controls to enter settings to the application
           - [x] User should be able to save settings
-          - [ ] Should be able to fetch all domains and show result of operation to the alert message box.
+          - [ ] Should be able to fetch all domains and show result of operation in the alert message box.
         - [x] Controls :
             - [x] Enabled
             - [x] Key